Thinklab-SJTU/ML4CO-Kit/README.md

 ### Solve with Traditional Solver Baselines

-We provide base classes that offer a user-friendly approach for implementing traditional and learning-based solvers.
-Taking `TSPSolver` as an example, which includes functionalities for data input and output, as well as an evaluation function.
+We provide base classes with a user-friendly approach for implementing traditional and learning-based solvers.
+Taking `TSPSolver` as an example, it includes functionalities for data input and output, as well as an evaluation function.
 The solver supports different data inputs, such as Numpy arrays and .txt and .tsp files.
 The outputs can be saved to corresponding types of files as needed.
 Additionally, the solver offers an evaluation function, by which users can quickly obtain the average tour length, average gap, and standard deviation of the test dataset.
 Traditional solvers are directly incorporated in our library inheriting `TSPSolver`.

 ```python
 >>> from ml4co_kit.solver import TSPLKHSolver